1 9 6 5 – 1 9 7 1 (USA)

 Much of the show’s popularity had to do with the appealing quality of the American soldiers, particularly the suave, coolly intelligent US Army Air Force Colonel Robert Hogan (Bob Crane), who led his multi-ethnic band of men on a never-ending series of comic capers, all of which had the purpose of defeating and humiliating the enemy in the most ingenious ways possible.

-Peter Newkirk (Richard Dawson), the British RAF prisoner, was a master pickpocket with a talent for impersonation.
+Peter Newkirk (Richard Dawson), the British RAF prisoner, was a master pickpocket and expert tailor with a talent for impersonation.
 Andrew Carter (Larry Hovis) was an explosives expert.

 Louis LeBeau (Robert Clary), the French POW, was a jack-of-all-trades.
 James Kinchloe (Ivan Dixon) was a former Golden Gloves boxer.
 He and Richard Baker (Kenneth Washington) ran the underground communications centre

 Helga (Cynthia Lynn) was Klink’s first secretary, eventually replaced by Hilda (Sigrid Valdis).

 The real villains were stern Gestapo agent General Alfred Burkhalter (Leon Askin) and Major Wolfgang Hochstetter (Howard Caine) who was devoted to Hitler’s cause.

-Much of the show’s humour was dependent on the ridiculous idiocy of Colonel Klink and Sergeant Schultz who, in spite of their relentless bravado, were nothing more than putty in the hands of a soldier as clever as Hogan.
+Much of the show’s humour was dependent on the idiocy of Colonel Klink and Sergeant Schultz who, in spite of their relentless bravado, were putty in Hogan’s hands.

 Werner Klemperer and John Banner who play the chief Germans were, in fact, both Jewish.

-Bob Crane, who allegedly had a predilection for “naughty” pictures, was found beaten to death in a hotel room in Scottsdale, Arizona on 29 June 1978.
+Bob Crane, who allegedly had a predilection for “naughty” pictures, was found bludgeoned to death in a motel room in Scottsdale, Arizona on 29 June 1978.
 He was appearing in an Arizona dinner theatre production of Beginner’s Luck at the time.
-Apparently he had been murdered in his sleep.
+Apparently, he had been murdered in his sleep.

-In 1994, a jury acquitted a friend of his, whom police had charged with the murder in 1992.
+In 1994, a jury acquitted Crane’s friend and former manager, John Carpenter, whom police had charged with the murder in 1992.